No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 ```

 ### Summary:
 The Total Conceptual Space (TCS) functions as the global base space of the conceptual topology.
-All local Z-frames are fibered over TCS, and semantic flows can be lifted via σ operators into M∣TCS.
+All local Z-frames are fibered over TCS, and conceptual flows can be lifted via σ operators into M∣TCS.
 Thus, Conceptual Topos is complete and globally coherent under M∣TCS.

 # Conclusion